 Unit 5 (Oxidation and Reduction) introduces students to the complementary processes of oxidation and reduction.
 A qualitative and quantitative discussion of the processes and the applications and implications of electrochemical and electrolytic cells for society, resource development, and the environment is covered.

-Physics 12 builds and extends on the concepts learned in Physics 11.
+Physics 12 is a key course for those anticipating going into sciences at the post-secondary level and builds on the concepts learned in Physics 11.
 Kinematics, Dynamics, Rotational Equilibrium, Momentum and Energy are explored in two dimensions in the first half of the year.
 The second half of the course focuses on electricity and magnetism.
 The course focuses equally on problem solving skills and conceptual understanding, with students urged to work cooperatively to strengthen their learning.
+Prerequisite: Physics 11 (PH 11) – a 73% standing or better is recommended